Indian censor official quits over spiritual leader's Bollywood dreams

-NEW DELHI An Indian film that features a self-styled spiritual leader in jewel-studded costume riding motorbikes and sending the bad guys flying has prompted the chief of the country's censor panel to quit, citing government interference.
+NEW DELHI An Indian film that features a self-styled spiritual leader in bejewelled costume riding motorbikes and sending bad guys flying has prompted the chief of the country's censor panel to quit, citing government interference.

-Other members of the panel were expected to quit on Friday, in support of Leela Samson's resignation after an appeals tribunal reversed censors' decision to keep the film, "MSG: The Messenger of God", out of theaters as being too promotional.
+Leela Samson resigned on Thursday after an appeals tribunal reversed the panel's decision to bar theatres from showing the film, "MSG: The Messenger of God", on the grounds that it was a promotional feature.

-"There is interference, there is coercion," Samson told television broadcaster CNN-IBN, adding that the appeals tribunal, whose decisions usually take a month, had cleared "MSG" within 24 hours.
+"There is interference, there is coercion," Samson told television broadcaster CNN-IBN, adding that the tribunal, whose decisions usually take a month, had cleared "MSG" in 24 hours.

 However, the government, which runs the censorship and appeals process, did not interfere, said Rajyavardhan Rathore, India's junior minister for information and broadcasting.